SonicBomb

 Yield: n/a Mt

 Flash blindness studies were conducted during the Baker shot of Operation Buster-Jangle.
 Seventeen volunteers from the Kirtland AFB viewed the detonation through a variety of different lenses and goggles.
-The balst was observed 14 kilometers south of ground zero from a C-54 Skymaster.
+The blast was observed 14 kilometers south of ground zero from a C-54 Skymaster.
 Immediately after observing the flash, the volunteers performed a variety of tasks using special instrumentation to measure the effects on their vision.

 Chorioretinal Effects Test